San Antonio Police Department

 The San Antonio Police Department (SAPD) is the primary law enforcement agency serving the City of San Antonio, Texas, United States and some surrounding areas.
 Its headquarters are at South Santa Rosa district.
 SAPD is one of the largest municipal police departments in Texas.

-The current chief of police is William McManus, who is known, among other things, for his aggressive stance on those who verbally insult police officers.
+The current chief of police is Acting Chief of Police, Jesus "Jesse" Salame, Jr. Salame was appointed in 2026.

 History

 Early law enforcement in San Antonio begins with the alguacils of the Villa de San Fernando de Bexar and progresses to the Texas Rangers, vigilantes, and City Marshals of early San Antonio.

-Officers are issued the Smith & Wesson M&P .40 S&W as the sidearm.
+Officers are issued the Smith & Wesson M&P 9mm S&W as the sidearm.
 Prior officers were issued the Glock 22 .40 caliber pistol which had been used since the early 1990s.
 Prior to the Glock officers were issued .357 magnum Smith & Wesson Model 65-2 revolvers.

 Organization

 The San Antonio Police Department's organization includes a chief of police a command and executive staff, and the use of community crime mapping.

 As of November 2018, the department had 2,358 officers of which 1,204 were Hispanic (51.1%), 1,003 were white (42.5%), 119 were Black (5.0%), and 32 other (1.4%).